An Approximation Algorithm for $K$-best Enumeration of Minimal Connected Edge Dominating Sets with Cardinality Constraints: Enumeration of all minimal connected edge dominating sets

 See \Cref{fig:trans} for examples.
-Intuitively speaking, to obtain a type-I neighbor, we first destroy the connectivity constraint only, and then add a path $(f, g)$ so that the resultant edge set is connected again.
-Similarly, to obtain a type-II or type-III neighbor, we first destroy the domination constraint only, and then add some edges so that the resultant edge set satisfies the domination constraint.
+Note that every vertex in $\wpp{X, e}$ in the case when we are considering the Type-III neighbor has at least two neighbors.
+Intuitively speaking, to obtain a type-I neighbor, we first destroy the connectivity constraint, and then add a path $(f, g)$ so that the resultant edge set is connected again.
+Similarly, to obtain a type-II or type-III neighbor, we first destroy the domination constraint, and then add some edges so that the resultant edge set satisfies the domination constraint.
 By the following lemmas, the obtained edge sets are actually minimal connected edge dominating sets.

-\begin{lemma} Let $X$ be a minimal connected edge dominating set and $e$ be a pendant edge in $G[X]$.
-Then, a vertex $w \in \wpp{X, e}$ has degree two or more in $G$ and $\Gamma_G(w)$ has an edge that connects $w$ and $V(G[X \setminus \set{e}])$. \end{lemma} \begin{proof} From the definition of $W(X, e)$, $w$ has an incident edge $h$ that is a private edge of $e$ in $G[X]$.
-Moreover, since $h$ is not a pendant edge in $G$, the degree of $w$ is two or more.